-As other structures such as those in your neck and upper back may contribute to shoulder and arm pain.
-Your Physiotherapist at Pure will incorporate this into your assessment to screen for their involvement.
+As other structures such as those in your neck and upper back may contribute to shoulder & arm pain, your Physiotherapist will incorporate these regions into your assessment to screen for their involvement.
 They may also ask you to perform certain activities that replicate your pain to help better understand the causes of your pain.
+These tests will help to provide an accurate and timely diagnosis so that the most appropriate treatment and management plan can be implemented.

 Occasionally we may write to your GP or Specialist to request more investigations if we feel that would be required.
 We work closely with many GP’s and Specialists in the region.
-For more information on this topic, please see the section of our website related to First Contact Practitioners.
+For more information on this topic, click here to access the section of our website related to First Contact Practitioners.

 This is the most common cause of shoulder pain.
 The rotator cuff is a group of four muscles which work together to keep the joint in optimal position throughout movement.
 The shoulder is a shallow ball and socket joint and subsequently requires significant support from the rotator cuff muscles – among other structures like tendons and ligaments, to maintain stability.

 These tendons can show some signs of wear & tear as we age or can become painful if they are exposed to more load than they are used to.
 Consequently, they can become sore and weak, meaning they offer less support to the shoulder joint.
 Sometimes this can lead to a mechanical impingement around the shoulder joint as the tendon doesn’t keep the top of the humerus (upper arm bone) centralised against the socket.
 This can lead to pain in the upper arm, particularly if using the arm away from the body, or lying on the affected side.

-Treatment for this is aimed at improving the quality of the tendon and this is done through a graded strengthening program using exercises shown here:
+Treatment for this is aimed at improving the quality of the tendon and this is done through a graded strengthening program.